So you think you’ve got good communication skills? Well, you wouldn’t be alone.

-The resume is the first glimpse an employer has of who you are.
-And while it doesn’t take much to write ‘I possess excellent communication skills’ on your resume, the truth of the claim quickly becomes evident when you’re face-to-face with the interviewer.
+Your resume and cover letter are the first glimpse an employer has of who you are.
+And while it doesn’t take much to write ‘I possess excellent communication skills’ in your cover letter, the truth of the claim quickly becomes evident when you’re face-to-face with the interviewer.

-With a resume, a prospective employer can immediately assess your writing skills – your ability to spell, construct a coherent sentence and proofread your own work.
-If you want to be taken seriously as a contender, you have to ensure your resume is grammatically sound and devoid of spelling errors.
+With a cover letter, a prospective employer can immediately assess your writing skills – your ability to spell, construct a coherent sentence and proofread your own work.
+If you want to be taken seriously as a contender, you have to ensure that both your resume and cover letter are grammatically sound and devoid of spelling errors.

-Your resume also gives the employer the chance to assess your ability to read accurately and carefully, based on how well you address the job requirements, and how well you expand on and illustrate specific points.
-Because so much is revealed by your resume as the first step in your communication, arming yourself with a professional resume should be your top priority.
+Your application also gives the employer the chance to assess your ability to read accurately and carefully, based on how well you address the job requirements, and how well you expand on and illustrate specific points.
+Because so much is revealed by your resume and cover letter as the first step in your communication, arming yourself with a top-notch package should be your top priority.

 Once you make the cut and make it to the interview, the employer is privy to all your communicative quirks, and this will have a large bearing on your suitability and prospects.
 They will check out your body language, speaking skills, your confidence, your word choice, your tone – the whole shebang.
 Good communication skills here will be hard to fake, so it’s worth practising answering potential interview questions and doing as much preparation as possible.